 We’ve had a Manhattan Skwish since LG was an infant and she still loves it.
 It can be shaken, flattened, tossed, rolled, you name it!
 It even makes a good travel toy because it’s easy to clip on with a toy leash like this beautiful wood clip from Haba.

-- MULTI-SENSORY CLUTCHING BABY TOY: Classic, multi-sensory clutching rattle encourages grasping and reaching which are important for gross motor skills;...
+- MULTI-SENSORY WOODEN BABY RATTLE: Classic, multi-sensory wooden rattle encourages reaching and holding activity which are important for gross motor...

-- BABY WOODEN RATTLE: The Skwish is surprisingly lightweight, allowing little ones the ease of sliding the beads back and forth on dowels, producing a...
+- CAUSE AND EFFECT WOODEN TOY: The Skwish is surprisingly lightweight, allowing little ones the ease of sliding the wooden pieces back and forth on...

 Ball drop and pounding toys are favorites with our LG.
 They’re fantastic for promoting fine motor skills and learning cause & effect.
 This toy from Hape combines a ball drop with pounding and a removable xylophone!
 (For the record, she also has a wood xylophone and it’s quite popular both with LG and her Papa.)

 - MULTIFUNCTIONAL MUSICAL INSTRUMENT: This kids xylophone can be played in variety of ways.
 The kids can fetch balls as pounding sends the balls...

 - FINE MOTOR SKILLS DEVELOPMENT: Promotes dexterity, hand eye coordination, manipulation, arm movement, cause and effect

 - ESTABLISH MUSICALITY: This pounding toys for toddlers encourages musical development and exploration, audio recognition and play

 Wood peg pounding benches are also a great choice.
 This one from Plan Toys is my top choice because it has a sturdy base and Plan is an ecologically friendly company that’s committed to using safe materials.